By Rachel Pratt

 © ChildForum 2017

-As explained in this article an answer is a balance of recognition and extension of boys’ gender identity, with the need to ensure that boys are exposed to a wide range of curriculum areas and skills that will provide them with a strong foundation for their future education.
+This article discusses ways to achieve a balance of recognition and extension of boys’ gender identity, whilst ensuring also that boys are exposed to a wide range of curriculum areas and skills that will provide them with a strong foundation for their future education.

 Ideas for activities and learning extensions are provided in this article for teachers who are working with 3 – 5 year old boys.

 It's okay to ask for ideas for working with boys

 Looking out into the playground and seeing two boys running around sword fighting with spades can be a daunting experience for some teachers.
 Should you stop the play in case one of them hurts the other, or is it important for the boys to develop their gross motor skills and to explore and re-enact their experiences from their wider world?